Joining the Women and Gender Constituency: Obtaining observer status and meeting Constituency criteria

 Joining our Advocacy team

 This Civil Society Observer (CSO) list is for sharing key advocacy positions.
-Members of this list must be actively engaged in climate change policy but not necessarily accredited to the UNFCCC.
+Members (individuals or organizations) of this list must be actively engaged in climate change policy but not necessarily accredited to the UNFCCC.
+Subscription to our advocacy email list is possible via google form.
+The Women and Gender Constituency member organization need to be accredited to the UNFCCC.
 Our members share a commitment to gender equality and women’s issues as they relate to climate change.
 The Constituency is looking for new members who share this commitment and who can make contributions to strengthen the team.

 Interested organizations and networks should answer the following questions: